-2010.
+The two-year accumulation period that followed the closing date for Maiden Lane LLC ended on June 26, 2010.
 Consistent with the terms of the Maiden Lane LLC transaction, the distribution of the proceeds realized on the asset portfolio held by Maiden Lane LLC, after payment of certain fees and expenses, will occur on a monthly basis going forward unless otherwise directed by the Federal Reserve.
 The monthly distributions will be used to cover the expenses and repay the obligations of the LLC, including the principal and interest on the loan from the FRBNY.

 The assets of Maiden Lane LLC are presented weekly in tables 1, 10, and 11 of the H.4.1 statistical release.
-Additional details on the accounts of Maiden Lane LLC are presented in table 4 of the H.4.1 statistical release.
-Details of the terms of the loan, as well as
+Additional details on the accounts of Maiden

 Table 14.
-Maiden Lane LLC Outstanding PrincipalBalance of Loans
+Maiden Lane LLC Outstanding Principal Balance of Loans

-FRBNY senior loan JPMC subordinate loan Principal balance at closing 28,820 1,150 Most Recent Quarterly Activity Principal balance on 3/31/2010 (including accrued and capitalized interest) Accrued and capitalized interest 3/31/2010 to 6/30/2010 29,276 55 1,264 Repayment during the period from 3/31/2010 to 6/30/2010 Principal balance on 6/30/2010 (including accrued and capitalized interest) 29,331 1,280
+FRBNY senior loan JPMC subordinate loan

+Principal balance at closing 28,820 1,150

+Most Recent Quarterly Activity Principal balance on 6/30/2010 (including

+accrued and capitalized interest) Accrued and capitalized interest 29,331 1,280

+from 6/30/2010 to 9/30/2010 55 17

+6/30/2010 to 9/30/2010 (1,180)

+accrued and capitalized interest) 28,206 1,297